Omar Faraj

-Omar Faraj (عُمَر فَرَج; born 9 March 2002) is a professional footballer who plays as a forward for Egyptian Premier League club Zamalek.
-Formerly a two-time international for Sweden in friendlies, he represents Palestine since 2024.
+Omar Faraj (عُمَر فَرَج; born 9 March 2002) is a professional footballer who plays as a forward for Allsvenskan club Halmstad.
+Born in Sweden, and a former Sweden international, he plays for the Palestine national team.

 Club career

 Early career and Brommapojkarna

 Faraj was born in Stockholm to Palestinian parents, and was an AIK and IF Brommapojkarna youth graduate.
 He made his first team debut on 14 June 2020, starting and being sent off in a 1–0 Ettan Norra away win over IK Frej.

 Faraj scored his first senior goal on 28 June 2020, netting his team's second in a 3–3 home draw against Team TG FF.
 He finished his first senior season with five goals, and renewed his contract until 2023 on 18 March 2021.

 Faraj scored a brace in a 4–1 home routing of IFK Haninge on 2 May 2021, and also netted a hat-trick in a 6–0 thrashing of Täby FK late in the month.